DeprecatedNether/MobPowers/README.md

 The plugin uses the following permission nodes:
 * **mobpowers.use**: Allow the player to gain tokens for killing mobs and use those tokens. *Default: all players*
-* **mobpowers.use.<mob name>**: Allow the player to gain and use tokens for this specific mob (this is automatically true if the player has the permission node `mobpowers.use` - use this only if you want the player to have access to only specific mob powers or want to negate the permission). *Default: all players*
+* **mobpowers.use.<mob name>**: Allow the player to gain and use tokens for this specific mob (this is automatically true if the player has the permission node `mobpowers.use` - use this only if you want the player to have access to only specific mob powers or want to negate the permission).
+For mobs whose names consist of several words (cave spider), use `cavespider`. *Default: all players*
 * **mobpowers.wand**: Allows the player to use `/mobpowers wand` which gives them a special stick. *Default: operators only*